voorloopnul/pipetaxon/README.md

 ## Getting Started (the easier way)

-We have packaged pipetaxon as a docker container, you should be able to get it up effortless by simply running the cmd:
+We have packaged pipetaxon as a docker container, you should be able to get it up effortless by simply running the following commands:

- > docker pull voorloop/pipetaxon && docker run --rm -p **80**:8000 voorloop/pipetaxon
+ > docker pull voorloop/pipetaxon

+ > docker run -p **80**:8000 voorloop/pipetaxon

-The bold **80** is to run it on default HTTP port, if it's already in use or you don't have permission you can simply change it for any other port:
+if the default HTTP port is already in use or you don't have permission you can simply change it for any other port:

- > docker pull voorloop/pipetaxon && docker run --rm -p **81**:8000 voorloop/pipetaxon
+ > docker run -p **81**:8000 voorloop/pipetaxon

 Then go ahead to your browser and type: